menu

 Setting & Lifestyle

-Being a small town, Coopertown does not have a public transit system used by locals to get to and from work.
+Coopertown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Coopertown citizens is substantially higher than the typical US community, as 29.19% of adults in Coopertown have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Coopertown citizens is substantially higher than the typical US community, as 30.60% of adults in Coopertown have at least a bachelor's degree.

-The per capita income in Coopertown in 2018 was $46,093, which is wealthy relative to Tennessee and the nation.
-This equates to an annual income of $184,372 for a family of four.
-However, Coopertown contains both very wealthy and poor people as well.
+The per capita income in Coopertown in 2022 was $47,444, which is wealthy relative to Tennessee and the nation.
+This equates to an annual income of $189,776 for a family of four.

 Coopertown is a somewhat ethnically-diverse town.
 The people who call Coopertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coopertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coopertown include Irish, German, English, European, and Italian.
+Coopertown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.01% of the town’s residents.
+Important ancestries of people in Coopertown include English, Irish, German, European, and Scottish.

 The most common language spoken in Coopertown is English.
 Other important languages spoken here include Spanish and Polish.